HeIIoween/FLBoard/README.md

 in the sync request send by API server.

-**Notice: If no Response has set for this API, Board will take all as accepted.**
+**Notice: If there is no Response has set for this API, Board will take all as accepted.**

 ### Example of configuration file ###